Pauline Stroud: Early life and career

-Stroud was selected nation-wide from 200 other women (some say 500 screen-tested) for her first role, given as 'honey-haired, blue-eyed and 5ft 4in tall'.
+Stroud was selected nation-wide from 200 other women (some say 500 screen-tested) for her first role, given as 'honey-haired, blue-eyed and 5 ft 4in tall'.
 She had been a dancing stand-in.
 She continued making movies until 1972.

 Best known for her appearance in Lady Godiva Rides Again (1951), a film satire on beauty queens, Stroud was cast in the lead role over Audrey Hepburn, Diana Dors and Joan Collins.

 Personal life and death

 Stroud died from cancer on 11 August 2022, at the age of 92.
 Her death was reported on 4 September.
 Never married, she was survived by four cousins, Lynnette, Michael, Susan and Linda.